JupiterOne/graph-gitlab/docs/development.md

 Once you've created your account, you'll need to generate an API Key to access the GitLab API.

-1. First, click on your avatar (top-right) and select "Settings".
+1. First, click on your avatar (top-right) and select "Preferences".
 2. From the left side menu, select "Access Tokens".
 3. Add a new personal access token by giving it a name, expiration (optional) as well as selecting the usage permissions based on your use case.
 Then click